 The term “glycomimetics” refers to molecules that mimic the structure and activity of carbohydrates.
 GlycoMimetics is discovering and developing compounds that are mimetics of naturally-occurring carbohydrates (glycomimetics) and not natural carbohydrates themselves.
 Our product candidates are rationally designed to function more like traditional therapeutics (e.g., exhibiting good bioavailability and pharmacokinetics) and to enhance the key biological activity over the native carbohydrate structures.

 By delivering on highly-differentiated product profiles, GlycoMimetics drug candidates have potential to address significant unmet medical needs.
-In addition to our drug candidates in the clinic, which target vaso-occlusive crisis in sickle cell disease, AML, and multiple myeloma, we are researching therapies for other cancers.
+In addition to our drug candidates in the clinic, which target AML and other cancers, we are researching therapies for other diseases.